Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation

-In addition to the privacy concern, the robustness issues of distributed optimization have also been widely investigated.
-Time-varying and directed communication inhibits the efficient construction of doubly stochastic weight matrices, which are crucial for achieving convergence over undirected graphs.
-To overcome this challenge, push-sum-based algorithms\cite{nedic2017achieving,scutari2019distributed} and push-pull-based algorithms\cite{pu2020push} are developed.
-The former combine the push-sum consensus protocol\cite{kempe2003gossip} with gradient-based methods and only require column stochastic weight matrices.
-The latter use one row stochastic and one column stochastic weight matrix to mix estimates of optimal solutions and trackers of average gradients, respectively.
-Algorithms that purely handle random transmission delays can be found in \cite{yang2016distributed}, where the basic idea is to locally fuse the delayed information as soon as it arrives.
-To achieve asynchronous computations, gossip-type algorithms\cite{xu2017convergence,pu2020push} and those further allowing delays and packet drops\cite{wu2017decentralized,tian2020achieving} have been developed.
+Another widely investigated issue is robustness.
+Time-varying directed communication inhibits the construction of doubly stochastic weight matrices, which are crucial for convergence over undirected graphs.
+Push-sum-based \cite{nedic2017achieving,scutari2019distributed} and push-pull-based algorithms\cite{pu2020push} overcome this challenge.
+The former combine the push-sum consensus \cite{kempe2003gossip} with gradient-based methods.
+The latter use a row stochastic matrix and a column stochastic matrix to mix solution estimates and gradient trackers, respectively.
+Algorithms that handle transmission delays include \cite{yang2016distributed}, with the idea of locally fusing the delayed information as soon as it arrives.
+To achieve asynchronous computations, gossip-type algorithms\cite{xu2017convergence,pu2020push} and those allowing delays and packet drops\cite{tian2020achieving} are developed.

-Different from the aforementioned work, the proposed algorithm utilizes the idea of exploiting polynomial approximation and is equipped with effective mechanisms to meet diverse practical requirements concerning privacy and robustness.
-We show that efficient distributed optimization of general nonconvex problems is achieved, and in the meantime the common issues of privacy-accuracy trade-off and step-size selections are avoided.
+Different from the existing work, we exploit polynomial approximation and introduce effective mechanisms to meet practical requirements on privacy and robustness.
+We show that the proposed algorithm achieves efficient distributed optimization of general nonconvex objectives, and the issues of privacy-accuracy trade-off and step-size selections are avoided.